flatredball/FlatRedBallDocs/tutorials/platformer-plugin/checkpoint-and-level-end.md

 1. Right-click on the Entities folder
 2. Select Add Entity
-3. Enter the name EndOfLevel
+3. Enter the name Checkpoint
 4. Check the AxisAlignedRectangle option
 5. Click OK